 - Lymph Nodes

 When health problems are identified, a medical plan will be outlined to evaluate the problems in depth.
 If your pet appears to be healthy enough for routine preventive care, your veterinarian will discuss which immunizations are advised, as well as parasite prevention including heartworm disease, intestinal parasites, and ectoparasites (fleas, ticks, etc.).
-Annual age-appropriate lab tests, testing for heartworm and/or tick-borne diseases, and fecal tests for parasites may also be recommended for your pet.
-Finally, your pet’s nutrition, diet, and exercise routines can be assessed and optimized to help your pet be in best physical condition for their lifestyle and age.
+Finally, your pet’s nutrition, diet, and exercise routines can be assessed and optimized to help your pet be in the best physical condition for its lifestyle and age.
 Remember, keeping up with preventive care for your pet is the best way to keep your pet happy and healthy for life.

 We love Senior Pets!
 Senior pets have special needs, and benefit from more regular veterinary visits compared to their younger counterparts.
 Age-associated conditions include: